Solanki-Jatin/NexusTrace/README.md

 1. **Ingest** — parse the uploaded call record file into a clean, normalized format
 2. **Build the graph** — every phone number becomes a node, every call becomes a connection between two nodes
 3. **Analyze** — run graph algorithms (community detection, centrality scoring) to surface patterns a human would take hours to spot
-4. **Visualize** — render it as an interactive, clickable network diagram *(frontend, in progress)*
+4. **Visualize** — render it as an interactive, clickable network diagram in the browser

-The first three steps are fully working right now, both as a standalone script and as a live API.
-The last step (visual UI) is the current focus.
+All four steps are fully working now, upload a file and see live results end to end.

 ---